 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-The WV Money Market Pool is subject to interest rate risk.
+The WV Money Market Pool, the WV Government Money Market Pool and the WV Short Term Bond Pool are subject to interest rate risk.